equick/ssoterm/README.md

 ###DEPENDENCIES

 ssopass is required.
-This can be downloaded from https://github.com/equick/ssopass ssoterm expects this to exists at /usr/bin/ssopass
+This can be downloaded from https://github.com/equick/ssopass

+ssoterm looks for this in /usr/bin/ssopass

 ###INSTALL